jamesstout/newznab/innodb/README.md

 # SETUP

- * This assumes that you have already setup your install using [andrewit's github](https://github.com/itandrew/Newznab-InnoDB-Dropin.git) If not, please do that first.
+ * This first step will setup your install using [andrewit's github](https://github.com/itandrew/Newznab-InnoDB-Dropin.git) If you have already done that, skip this step.
  * convert database to innodb

-    'cd /path/to/your/newznab/misc/testing/'
-    'git clone git://github.com/itandrew/Newznab-InnoDB-Dropin.git innodb'

  * Create a folder.
  * Move to that folder.